TRAINING

 APPLICATION & COSTS

 About VAT: the ROAP courses are subject to the VAT rules applicable in the UK.
 The rate is 20%.
 This gets applied if you are (i) based in the UK or (ii) paying for the course yourself, in your individual capacity, wherever you may be – as opposed to doing so through or on behalf of a non-UK law firm or other business.
-If you are paying for the course through or on behalf of a non-UK law firm or non-UK business, please provide your EU VAT number or, if you are outside of the EU, your law firm or company registration number.
-If you want to show that you are a business using other means, please write to us at roap@delosdr.org.
+If you are paying for the course through or on behalf of a non-UK law firm or non-UK business, we may ask you to provide us with your EU VAT number or, if you are outside of the EU, your law firm or company registration number, or to demonstrate through other means that you are a business.

 ADDITIONAL NOTES